Hopac/Hopac/Docs/Programming.md

 Parallel Programming
 --------------------

-One of the goals for Hopac is to be able to achieve speed-ups on multicore machines.
-The primitives, such as channels, jobs (threads in CMl) and alternatives (events in CML) inspired by Concurrent ML are primarily designed for concurrent programming involving separate threads of execution.
+One of the goals for Hopac is to be able to achieve speedups on multicore machines.
+The primitives, such as channels, jobs (threads in CML) and alternatives (events in CML) inspired by Concurrent ML are primarily designed for concurrent programming involving separate threads of execution.
 For instance, the semantics of starting a thread in CML is that, indeed, a new